Galveston Bay

 Galveston Bay (/ˈɡælvᵻstən/ GAL-vis-tən) is a bay in the western Gulf of Mexico along the upper coast of Texas.
 It is the seventh-largest estuary in the United States, and the largest of seven major estuaries along the Texas Gulf Coast.
-It is connected to the Gulf of Mexico and is surrounded by sub-tropical marshes and prairies on the mainland.
-The water in the bay is a complex mixture of sea water and fresh water, which supports a wide variety of marine life.
+It is connected to the Gulf of Mexico and is surrounded by subtropical marshes and prairies on the mainland.
+The water in the bay is a complex mixture of seawater and freshwater, which supports a wide variety of marine life.
 With a maximum depth of about 10 ft and an average depth of only 6 ft, it is unusually shallow for its size.

 The bay has played a significant role in the history of Texas.
 Galveston Island is home to the city of Galveston, the earliest major settlement in southeast Texas and the state's largest city toward the end of the nineteenth century.
 While a devastating hurricane in 1900 hastened Galveston's decline, the subsequent rise of Houston as a major trade center, facilitated by the dredging of the Houston Ship Channel across the western half of the bay, ensured the bay's continued economic importance.

 Today, Galveston Bay is encompassed by Greater Houston, the fifth-largest metropolitan area in the United States.
 The Port of Houston, which has facilities spread across the northwestern section of the bay, is the second-busiest port in the nation by overall tonnage.
 Other major ports utilizing the bay include the Port of Texas City and the Port of Galveston.
-With its diverse marine life, Galveston Bay also produces more seafood than any estuary in the United States except the Chesapeake.
+With its diverse marine life, Galveston Bay also produces more seafood than any estuary in the United States except the Chesapeake Bay.